What changes have been made to the MOT test?

 If your vehicle is over 40 years old, from May 20th 2018 it became exempt from having an MOT test.

-The Department for Transport have said that the following considerations factored into this decision:
+The Department for Transport (PDF 188KB) have said that the following considerations factored into this decision:

 - Vehicles of this nature are used infrequently and are well-maintained